Feb

 7. Bunny’s Technorati tags - If you are looking for backlinks and traffic from Technorati blogs, you must have this plugin.
 I’m not a Technorati enthusiast, so I’ve not used them on this blog, but yes, I’ve tested it on other blogs and it works fine.

 There are lot of SEO plugins available at the moment, but the truth is that you don’t have to use them all simultaneously.
 Many of them do the same purpose but some do one task better than other.
 In the above list, you can safely use all of them together without any clash while serving the purpose of SEO’ing Wordpress.
+Now, that more or less completes the "Ordinary to Super blog" power tools that you need.
+But more importantly there are a few things that you should keep in mind or keep away from.

 What you shouldn’t do to SEO your wordpress blog.